Xiaomi-mimc/operation-manual/README.english.md

        1. Store appid/appKey/appSecret (appKey/appSecret should not be stored on the client side to prevent leaks)
        2. Verification of users within the app system
-       3. Call Xiaomi TokenService, and return the [Xiaomi TokenService raw data] to the client
+       3. Call Xiaomi TokenService, and return the [raw result from Xiaomi TokenService] to the client

 #### The AppProxyService access to the Xiaomi TokenService is as follows: